wp-plugins/wpcommand/readme.txt

 * Track the WordPress version each site is running and easily update.
 * Track all your plugins and themes and 1 click update them.
 * Back up your database and files.
+* Schedule automated off-site backups
+* Schedule automated plugin updates
+* Generate plugin and core update reports for each of your sites

 = Support =